Ronaldzzzzz/ROM-NextGeneration-Fishing/README.md

 # ROM_NextGeneration_Fishing

 This is an auto fishing robot for Ragnarok Online Mobile : New Generation.
 It is only support Windows(Emulator) now, but technically, it shuold support all the OS.

 ## Installation

+### Pre-build

 Download the zip file from release.

+### Using source code

+The program is writen by Python 3, please make sure you have install Python first.

+* Install library

+  `pip install pyautogui, pynput`

+* Run it!

 ## How to use